Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• projectId (string, required): Project ID
+• projectId (string, required): The project ID to list environment variables for

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 create_env_variable